What Are The Two Divisions Of Autonomic Nervous System

 Maintain a Healthy Diet

-For example, incorporating foods rich in omega-3 fatty acids, such as fatty fish, flaxseeds, and walnuts, can help reduce inflammation and support autonomic function.
+Here's one way to look at it: incorporating foods rich in omega-3 fatty acids, such as fatty fish, flaxseeds, and walnuts, can help reduce inflammation and support autonomic function.
 Additionally, limiting processed foods and sugary drinks can prevent spikes in blood sugar levels, which can trigger sympathetic nervous system activation.
 Focus on eating whole, unprocessed foods and staying hydrated throughout the day.

 Prioritize Sleep Hygiene